AndrewNordstrom/corgi-recommender-service/docs/architecture.md

 ### 1. Pseudonymization of User IDs

-User IDs are hashed with a salt before storage to enhance privacy.
-This allows the system to track user preferences without storing raw identifiers.
+User IDs are hashed with HMAC-SHA256 before storage to enhance privacy.
+This allows the system to track user preferences without storing raw identifiers, implemented in the `db.privacy` module.

-### 2. Database Connection Pooling
+### 2. Database Abstraction with SQLAlchemy

-Connection pooling is used to efficiently manage database connections, reducing the overhead of establishing new connections for each request.
+SQLAlchemy ORM provides database portability, allowing the system to work seamlessly with both SQLite and PostgreSQL.
+This enables easier development, testing, and deployment across different environments.

-### 3. Blueprint-Based API Design
+### 3. Modular API Design

-Flask blueprints provide a modular approach to API design, allowing clear separation of concerns and easier maintenance.
+The API is designed in a modular way, with clear separation of concerns between routes, database access, and business logic, making the codebase easier to maintain and extend.

 ### 4. Mastodon-Compatible Response Format